Team-Rocket-Mellow/mellow/README.md

 # Mellow

   Mellow is a task tracker that can help its users easily manage tickets and daily todo's by category and urgency.
-  With easy UI/UX, users are allowed to collect statistical analysis of the tickets with personalized configuration.
+  With easy UI/UX, users are allowed to collect statistical analysis of the tickets with personalized notifications.

 ## Installation